gatein/gatein-portal/README.txt

 GateIn can be packaged with different web / application servers.
 The specific server to use is selected by using an appropriate profile.

+Profile is selected by using -Dgatein.dev= with one of the supported values as described later.

+There is one parameter (-Dservers.dir=$SERVERS_DIR) that has to be specified every time in order to specify the location on the disk where you want to keep you application servers used for packaging.

+For each server packaging there is a default server version that will be used.

+You can override the name of the directory that contains your server (under $SERVERS_DIR) by using -Dserver.name=$NAME parameter.

+There are server specific equivalents that have to be used when packaging several servers in one build run.
+Those are described later.

   Packaging with JBoss-AS-5.1.0.GA
   --------------------------------